Manual Lenses on the Sony a7/a7II/a7III

-At a second press of the button the selected area is magnified and you turn the focusing ring until the image is sharp:
+At a second press of the button the selected area is magnified so you can set the focus very precisely.

-I can only recommend to assign the focus magnifier function to an easily accessible button.
-The default position is c1 but I find that button hard to reach.
+Tip 1: I can only recommend to assign the focus magnifier function to an easily accessible button.
+The default position is C1 but I find that button hard to reach.
 My choice is the AF/MF button.

-Go to menu/ gear wheel/ 6 /Custom Key Settings/ AF/MF Button and select Focus Magnifier.
+Go to menu/ gear wheel/ 6 or 7 /Custom Key Settings/ AF/MF Button and select Focus Magnifier.

-Focus peaking is another focusing aid of the a7.
-It will highlight areas of the image which have a high microcontrast with a color like red, white or yellow.
+Focus peaking is another focusing aid of the a7 series.
+It will highlight areas of the image which have a high microcontrast in red, white or yellow.

 There is an issue though: Even in it’s least sensitive setting it highlights too much.
 If you magnify a highlighted area you will often find that it is semi-sharp but it would have been sharper if you had used focus magnification.